p2panda/handbook/website/docs/specifications/namakemono/index.md

 />

 <ImageFrame
   title="Old data in the log + metadata can be removed directly as soon as new data arrives!
-How much history you want to keep is configurable." url={require('./assets/log-depth.png')}
+How much history you want to keep is configurable" url={require('./assets/log-depth.png')}
 />